Wave 94 – WAKU 94.1 FM

 Wave 94 is a locally-owned Christian radio station that features contemporary Christian music, current praise and worship music, local and national ministry programs, and local community programs.
 One of our goals is to help people fulfill Hebrews 13:15, “Let us continually offer to God a sacrifice of praise.”

 Wave 94 is a commercial radio station.
 That means our ministry is supported through the sale of airtime rather than asking listeners for money.
-We have many happy business clients who advertise on Wave 94, and we will be glad to talk to you about advertising your business...as long as the products fit our Christian format.
+We have many happy business clients who advertise on Wave 94, and we will be glad to talk to you about advertising your business…as long as the products are suitable for our Christian format.

 In the Beginning…

 WAKU 94.1 FM was granted a broadcast license by the FCC on April 15, 1996.
 The radio station was built and owned by Terry & Beth Ann Posey of Dash Communications of Crawfordville, FL.
 The station was named Wave 94, with the main studio at 218 Ochlockonee Street in Crawfordville, and the transmitter and tower on the coast at Shell Point in Wakulla County.
 Former station manager Rocky Russell said, “When the tower was built, Wakulla County Emergency Management paid for the generator that keeps the electricity going in a storm.
-In return, WAKU installed telemetry equipment for the county to make emergency broadcasts via telephone, broadcast directly from the tower.
-That system has only been used once, during water spouts that hit the Skipper Bay area in the summer of 2000.”
+In return, WAKU installed telemetry equipment for the county to make emergency broadcasts via telephone, broadcast directly from the tower.”
+One time that system was used was when water spouts hit the Skipper Bay area in the summer of 2000.

 The WAKU tower is on an old airstrip that was built by creating canals on either side of the runway.
 The ‘radio shack’ is 20 feet above the surrounding flood plain, and to combat salt intrusion, the building has sealed metal doors.